thecodeteam/juju-scaleio/trusty/scaleio-sds/README.md

 * fault-set - Fault Set for the group of SDSs
 * storage-pools - Comma-separated list of Storage Pools for the group of SDSs
 * device-paths - Comma-separated list of Device Paths for the group of SDSs
+* internal-iface - Network interface for internal cluster communications, by default internal JuJu-provided IP is used
+* storage-iface - Network interface for storage communication of SDS with SDC, by default internal-iface is used
+* scaleio-apt-repo - Apt-repository where ScaleIO 2.0 packages can be fetched from

 # Relations